naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 }
 ```

-> **Note** that UTC is considered as `ZoneOffset` here. `Date` object contains no such information.
+> **Note** that UTC is considered as `ZoneOffset` here. `Date` object, the one which actually gets persisted in mongoDB, contains no zone information.
 However, since mongoDB timestamps default to UTC, you can adjust the offset accordingly for your own timezone.

 Similarly, for conversion from `ZonedDateTime` to `Date`, write a yet another converter.